 8. Avoid Smoking and Misuse of Drugs

 Smoking is injurious to your health.
 Smoking or other drugs such as narcotics are extremely damaging and have serious lifelong consequences on your physical and mental health.
-People often take misuse of drugs by opting “self-medication” instead of going to the doctor.
+People often misuse drugs by opting for “self-medication” instead of going to the doctor.
 This habit can literally raise more health issues.

 9. Break the Monotonous Routine

 Making a daily routine and schedule is good in order to keep up with the daily chores to be done on time efficiently.
 But, at times, it is important to break up this monotonous routine and you can just go to the park, alter your route of jogging, go to a different restaurant, explore new places around you and even go on for a vacation.
 This change is healthy for mental health.

 10. When in Need, Seek Help!